University of Queensland

 Joined U21 in 1997

 The University of Queensland (UQ) is one of Australia’s most highly ranked and awarded learning and research institutions.
-Founded in 1909, it is the oldest university in the Australian state of Queensland and has four main campuses at St Lucia, Ipswich, Gatton and Herston.
+Founded in 1909, it is the oldest university in the Australian state of Queensland and has three main campuses at St Lucia, Gatton and Herston.

-The UQ Advantage provides more than 46,800 students including 11,300 international students from 142 nations students with opportunities, choices and support that will enable them to achieve their individual aspirations, to become leaders in their chosen fields and to positively impact on the society in which they live.
+The UQ Advantage provides more than 48,800 students including 11,500 international students from 142 nations with opportunities, choices and support that will enable them to achieve their individual aspirations, to become leaders in their chosen fields and to positively impact on the society in which they live.
 In addition to flexibility in program choice, student benefits include the opportunity to enjoy a wide range of extracurricular activities during their studies.
-There are study abroad opportunities and access to more than 100 clubs and societies, as well as sports and cultural facilities.
+There are study abroad opportunities and access to more than 190 affiliated clubs and societies, as well as sports and cultural facilities.

-UQ’s six faculties comprise Arts; Business, Economics and Law; Engineering, Architecture and Information Technology; Health Sciences; Science and Social and Behavioural Science.
+UQ’s six faculties comprise Business, Economics and Law; Engineering, Architecture and Information Technology; Health and Behavioural Sciences; Humanities and Social Sciences; Medicine and Biomedical Sciences and Science.
 UQ offers over 420 undergraduate and postgraduate programmes, which are informed by the latest research and delivered in state-of-the-art learning spaces.
 The university’s teachers have won more Australian Awards for University Teaching than any other Australian university’s teachers.

-The University’s outstanding 200,000-plus alumni include a Nobel laureate, the CEO of a Fortune 500 company, an Academy Award winner, and leaders in government, law, science, public service and the arts.
+The University’s outstanding 215,000-plus alumni include a Nobel laureate, the CEO of a Fortune 500 company, an Academy Award winner, and leaders in government, law, science, public service and the arts.

 UQ’s commercialisation company UniQuest is one of Australia’s leading research commercialisation companies.
 UniQuest’s innovation portfolio includes Australia's first blockbuster vaccine Gardasil®, Australia's largest biotech IPO (QRxPharma Ltd), the internationally acclaimed Triple P Positive Parenting Program, and UQ’s superconductor technology, used in two-thirds of the world's MRI machines.

-In 2013-2014 UQ was ranked among the top 100 universities worldwide, measured through a number of major independent university rankings: the Academic Ranking of World Universities, Times Higher Education World University Rankings, QS World University Rankings and, Performance Ranking of Scientific Papers for World Universities.
+In 2014-2015 UQ was ranked among the top 100 universities worldwide, measured through a number of major independent university rankings: the Academic Ranking of World Universities (85), Times Higher Education World University Rankings (65) and US News & Wold Report Best Global Universities Ranking (47) QS World University Rankings (43).

 UQ has been a member of the Universitas 21 since 1997, producing strong global citizens as a result of student mobility experiences.